ku-storage/ku-storage.github.io/_pages/about.md

 I draw! 我是一个爱画画的人

 Some other things about me:
+- I'm a hobbist so my technical skills are pretty immature; I'm not looking to do any of this as a job and I'm fine with where I currently am.
-- I love Vocaloid and started a [Vocaloid club](https://kcl-vocaloid.github.io/) at my university!
+- I love Vocaloid and started a [Vocaloid club](https://kcl-vocaloid.github.io/) at my university (that I'm gradually stepping away from)

+No personal offense if I've blocked you on anywhere!
+Since I do this for fun and only make things I like, I only want to work/interact with people I wouldn't feel uncomfortable around personally.

 A data-driven personal website
 ======